-Ref Conformance with the Standard Y Р N Evidence Has an external assessment been carried out, or is planned to be carried out, at least once every five years?
-Y The external inspection will be completed no later than April 2018 (5 years from the date of the publication of the new PSIAS and Local Government Application Note) LGAN Has the CAE considered the pros and cons for the different types of external assessment (ie 'full' or self-assessment plus 'independent validation')?
-Y Although a final decision has yet to be made, at present it is thought that an annual self-assessment will be carried out by the Head of Governance (Chief Internal Auditor), scrutinised by the Corporate Director of Resources and presented to the Audit Committee and then every 5 years the review will be independently validated by a peer audit service.
+Ref Conformance with the Standard Y Р N Evidence 1312 External Assessments Has an external assessment been carried out, or is planned to be carried out, at least once every five years?
+Y The external assessment is to be completed in March 2018.
+LGAN Has the CAE considered the pros and cons for the different types of external assessment (ie 'full' or self-assessment plus 'independent validation')?
+Y The proposal from the Lancashire District Chief Auditors group which has been agreed by Audit Committee is to continue with the self-assessment and use peer reviews to obtain the independent external validation.
+The annual self-assessment will be carried out by the Head of Governance (CAE), scrutinised by the Corporate Director of Resources and presented to the Audit Committee.
+Wyre's first external assessment will be in March 2018.
 It should be noted that the Council's External Auditor who attends each Audit Committee will receive the self-assessment as part of the agenda and will therefore have the opportunity to challenge the content.
-Has the CAE discussed the proposed form of the external assessment and the qualifications and independence of the assessor or assessment team with the board? Р The Audit Committee are aware of the new PSIAS and the requirement for external assessment but no final decisions have yet been made.
-Action Although it is highly likely the 5 year
+Has the CAE discussed the proposed form of the external assessment and the qualifications and independence of the Y The Audit Committee agree that an external self-assessment will be carried